+ Private view 8th Nov 2011 at the Barcelona Museum of Contemporary Art [MACBA]

 ---

-Private view 14th May 2009 at the Barcelona Museum of Contemporary Art [MACBA] Time as Matter.
+Private view 14th May 2009 at the Barcelona Museum of Contemporary Art [MACBA] TIME AS MATTER.
 MACBA Collection.
 New acquisitions 22

 The exhibition features a presentation of the priority lines of interest and research at the MACBA in this new stage, initiated in 2008.
 While over recent years the Collection has started to gather together documents that function as works of art (Grup de Treball, Tucumán Arde (Tucuman is Burning), works by collectives of artists and activists and so on), this has not implied forgoing the collection of great works by significant artists of our time.
 Alongside the abundance of fragments, it is important to consolidate nuclei of singular and complementary works that can express discourses on the nature of artistic creation and the historical moment in which we live.
 The MACBA is ideally placed to build a collection which explains the passing from the 20th to the 21st century, which begins with formulations of the final utopias of the last century and speaks of its crises, and then follows the present century, with its complexities and contradictions.
 Curated by: Bartomeu Marí and Antònia Maria Perelló Museu d'Art Contemporani de Barcelona [MACBA]